 Stacey S. works in the wonderful world of finance and has been an active Planned Parenthood volunteer since 2009.
 A lifelong feminist and advocate for choice, she has served Planned Parenthood as a clinic escort, public policy advocate, community outreach volunteer, and blogger.
 Read Stacey’s contributions here.

 Elizabeth Hanna has been writing for us since 2014.
 Read Elizabeth’s contributions here.

 Gene Twaronite is a Tucson writer, poet, and novelist, and a retired University of Arizona instructional specialist.
 He is the author of six books, including two juvenile novels and a collection of poetry.
 Read Gene’s contributions here.

 Ellie B. is retired from a nearly four-decade career as a newspaper reporter.
 A Progressive Democrat, she’s active in party affairs in Tucson.
-She volunteers for the Sunrise Neighborhood Assistance Program, driving non-driving elders to medical appointments.
+She volunteers for the Sunrise Neighborhood Assistance Program, driving non-driving elders to medical appointments, and helps the homeless through her volunteer work with Sister Jose Women’s Center.
 She supports Planned Parenthood’s mission because she recalls all too well the dark days before Roe v.
 Wade.
 Read Ellie’s contributions here.